 IFRS 3 – Definition of a business (continuing)

-The Committee had previously received a request for clarification on whether an asset with relatively simple associated processes meets the definition of a business in accordance with IFRS 3 Business Combinations.
+The Committee received a request for clarification on whether an asset with relatively simple associated processes meets the definition of a business in accordance with IFRS 3 Business Combinations.
 In particular, the submission questioned whether the acquisition of a contract to provide services alongside the acquisition of an asset constitutes a business combination.

-The particular submission highlighted diversity in practice in acquisitions of a single investment property with lease agreements with multiple tenants over varying periods and associated processes, such as cleaning, maintenance and administrative services (e.g. rent collection).
+The particular submission highlighted diversity in practice in acquisitions of a single investment property with lease agreements with multiple tenants over varying periods and associated processes, such as cleaning, maintenance and administrative services (e.g., rent collection).
 The submission noted that while some consider the acquisition of such an investment property together with an obligation to render services to be a business combination as defined in IFRS 3, others believe that it is the acquisition of only a single investment property.

 Following the July 2011 Committee meeting in which the Committee asked the staff to perform further research on whether IFRS 3 and IAS 40 Investment Property are mutually exclusive (i.e., can the acquisition of an investment property be a business combination) and whether it would be possible to develop guidance on how to determine if and when an obligation incurred in order to provide services in association with the acquisition of an asset would lead to a business combination, the staff presented its analysis.
 Analysis included feedback from National Standard Setters which suggested that the issue is widespread and has practical relevance, with significant diversity in practice.

 Based on this outreach and other relevant analyses, the staff proposed amending the application guidance in Appendix B of IFRS 3 and adding application guidance to IAS 40, which includes concepts such as follows:

 - A contract requiring the provision of ongoing services related to an asset should be viewed as creating a rebuttable presumption that there are processes that give rise, together with the asset, to a business.